nnlambert/bikesharing/README.md

 ### We will take things one step further by analyzing parks and their proximity to citibike usage

 #### Summary
-In doing the research and assembly of the story created about the New York citibikie data, I made a few interesting discoveries.
+In doing the research and assembly of the story created about the New York citibike data, I made a few interesting discoveries.
 The first of these discoveries relates to the density of McDonalds locations compared to citibike start and stop locations.

 The locations of a vast majority of starts and stops using the citibike were centered on the Manhattan area.
 Looking on the map,